Bakla-Vas/SC.EX2/README.md

 # SC.EX^2

-SC.EX2 (SkyCards Experience Extract) is an automated ETL tool designed to extract a SkyCards player's Aircraft XP from an ingame battle screenshot and append the data to a shared Google Sheet table.
+SC.EX2 (FlyCards Experience Extract) is an automated ETL tool designed to extract a FlyCards player's Aircraft XP from an ingame battle screenshot and append the data to a shared Google Sheet table.
 The The tool can be run for each screenshot as it is taken or in bulk mode to upload multiple records at once.

 *Disclaimer: Code used within the Google Script Portion of the tool has been generated using Claude AI.*